• Skip to primary navigation

 • I use semisweet chocolate chips in my coconut flour cookies, but feel free to use what you like (milk, dark, white).

-• Coconut flour cookies are a bit fragile before they cool, so definitely leave them on the baking sheet for at least 15 minutes before moving them.
+• Coconut flour cookies are a bit fragile before they cool, so definitely leave them on the baking sheet for at least 15 minutes before moving them to a cooling rack.

-several coconut flour chocolate chip cookies on a cooling rack
+About a dozen baked coconut flour chocolate chip cookies on a baking rack.

 Can you make them ahead?